datacarpentry/astronomy-python/_episodes/02-coords.md

 In the next notebook, we'll reload the data from this file and replicate the next step in the analysis, using proper motion to identify stars likely to be in GD-1.

-## Best practices

-* For measurements with units, use `Quantity` objects that represent units explicitly and check for errors.

-* Use the `format` function to compose queries; code written this way is easier to read and less error-prone.

-* Develop queries incrementally: start with something simple, test it, and add a little bit at a time.

-* Once you have a query working, save the data in a local file.
-If you shut down the notebook and come back to it later, you can reload the file; you don't have to run the query again.